 A maternal effect for calving difficulty should be included, and thus a maternal calving ease EPD is calculated.
 In most presentations of EPDs for making selection decisions, a total maternal calving ease EPD is reported along with calving ease direct: Total Maternal Calving Ease EPD = Maternal Calving Ease EPD + 1/2 Direct Calving Ease EPD.
 In a few evaluations of indicus-influenced breeds, the maternal is reported but not the total maternal.

 Calving ease is an economically relevant trait in all production systems.
-Producers often place more emphasis on calving ease then an optimal selection index would indicate is appropriate.
-This is because producers often trade risk for profit maximization and consider the risk of calving difficulty.
+However, producers often place more emphasis on calving ease than an optimal selection index would indicate is appropriate.
+In other words, producers often choose reduced risk (higher calving ease EPD) at the expense of profit maximization (higher index value).